pingcap/docs-cn/system-variables.md

 - Range: `[10, 216000]`
 - Unit: Seconds
 - This variable is used to set the step of the Prometheus statement generated when querying `METRICS_SCHEMA`.

+### tidb_min_paging_size <span class="version-mark">New in v6.2.0</span>

+- Scope: SESSION | GLOBAL
+- Persists to cluster: Yes
+- Type: Integer
+- Default value: `128`
+- Range: `[1, 2147483647]`
+- Unit: Rows
+- This variable is used to set the minimum number of rows during the coprocessor paging request process.
+Setting it to too small a value increases the RPC request count between TiDB and TiKV, while setting it to too large a value might cause performance decrease when executing queries using IndexLookup with Limit.

 ### tidb_multi_statement_mode <span class="version-mark">New in v4.0.11</span>